Helping Mexico On the Path to Reform

 in the transformation of its criminal justice system

-We are involved in what has been termed by The Washington Post as “the most profound overhaul of its legal structure in a century.”
+We implemented what has been termed by The Washington Post as “the most profound overhaul of its legal structure in a century.”

-We are contributing to broader U.S. Government and Government of Mexico efforts to mitigate conflict, reduce impunity, increase access to justice, and promote a more transparent and efficient criminal justice system.
+We contributed to broader U.S. Government and Government of Mexico efforts to mitigate conflict, reduce impunity, increase access to justice, and promote a more transparent and efficient criminal justice system.

-Our work under the USAID-funded Promoting Justice Project (PROJUST) helps Mexico and its federal authorities effectively consolidate the accusatory justice system.
-These activities have led to a decrease in pre-trial detention and an increase in plea bargaining, as well as compliance by defendants of precautionary measures.
-Results have also included solid investigations, arrest warrants, case disposition and assistance to women, including those facing domestic violence.
+Our work under the USAID-funded Promoting Justice Project (PROJUST) helped Mexico and its federal authorities effectively consolidate the accusatory justice system.
+These activities led to a decrease in pre-trial detention and an increase in plea bargaining, as well as compliance by defendants of precautionary measures.
+Results also included solid investigations, arrest warrants, case disposition and assistance to women, including those facing domestic violence.

-The Government of Mexico has adopted three models we developed and implemented for national replication.
-These are models for Pre-Trial Services Units, Case Screening Units, and Alternative Dispute Resolution Mechanisms.
+The Government of Mexico adopted three models we developed and implemented for national replication.
+These have become models for Pre-Trial Services Units, Case Screening Units, and Alternative Dispute Resolution Mechanisms.

-Scaling up of these models broadens the project’s impacts and creates a sustainable framework for our efforts.
+Scaling up of these models broadened the project’s impacts and created a sustainable framework for our efforts.

-The Mexico PROJUST project has trained 3,500 justice sector operators and 2,900 journalists since 2015.
+The Mexico PROJUST project trained 3,500 justice sector operators and 2,900 journalists.